jjmontesl/cubetl/README.md

 See the complete [CubETL component list]().

-**Note**: I built CubETL for my data transformation needs, and shared it once I thought it could be useful.
-The project is very young and tested in few environments.
+**Note**: The project is beta and tested in few environments.
 You may hit issues: please use the issue tracker for bugs, questions and suggestions!

 Download / Install